 In his film Red, the great Polish film auteur, Krzysztof Kieslowski, manages to collapse time in dramatizing the ineffable bond that materializes between an old judge’s past and a woman’s present, where the wom […]

 Luis wrote a new post, Luis Zambrano: Blacklisted: Response to “Total Literary Awareness: How the FBI Pre-read African American Writing. ” American Reader.
-Maxwell, W.J., on the site Black Listed: African American Writers and the Cold War Politics of Integration, Surveillance, Censorship, and Publication 2 weeks, 1 day ago
+Maxwell, W.J., on the site Black Listed: African American Writers and the Cold War Politics of Integration, Surveillance, Censorship, and Publication 2 months, 2 weeks ago

 Fiction itself would hardly be able to invent the scene of an eager FBI agent who, intent on assiduously analyzing and surveiling for Communist sympathies the theatrical premiere of a Black playwright’s dramatic w […]